 Washington Municipal Permits

 There are three Washington municipal permits.
 Permit WA-002447-3, which covers the City of Spokane Riverside Park WRF and CSOs, and Spokane County Pretreatment Program, was effective as of July 1, 2011, with an expiration date of June 30, 2016.
 Permit WA-0045144, which covers the Liberty Lake Sewer and Water District, was also effective as of July 1, 2011, with an expiration date of June 30, 2016 (administratively extended).
-The third permit (WA-0093317) covers the Spokane County Regional WRF, and was effective as of December 1, 2011, with an expiration date of November 31, 2016 (administratively extended).
+The third permit (WA-0093317) covers the Spokane County Regional WRF, and was effective as of December 1, 2011, with an expiration date of November 31 (sic), 2016 (administratively extended).
 These permits are similar to each other with regard to PCBs, and are also similar to the Idaho municipal permits.
 Requirements common to the three Washington municipal permits are listed below with a few differences noted.

 Each permit includes requirements to monitor PCB congeners at minimum specified frequencies in raw sewage and final effluent and participate in the Task Force.
 PCB sampling and analysis must be in accordance with the quality assurance plan and scope of work submitted to the Department of Ecology.
 The quality assurance plan will be reviewed annually and revised if needed.
 (The QAPP language is slightly different for the County permit.)
 The effluent monitoring results will be compiled and analyzed by Ecology for the purpose of establishing a performance-based PCB effluent limitation in the following permit cycle.
 The Spokane County and City of Spokane permits additionally require biosolids PCB monitoring.